Notations #2 open-call

 1. We reject alienation as the condition of our time.

-2. We seek what connects across bodies, disciplines, and time.
+2. We seek what connects across bodies, disciplines, and generations.

 4. We treat ritual as social glue.